Tibson-spec/HR_Employee_Attrition_Analysis-Project/README.md

 ---

 ## **Key Insights**
-- **Low Income Impact:** Employees earning <$3,000/month exhibit a higher attrition rate.
+- Low Income Drives Attrition: Employees earning <$3,000/month have a 50% higher attrition rate.
+- Attrition Rate: High attrition rate observed in specific departments such as Sales and Human Resources.
+- Work-Life Balance is Crucial: Employees with ratings of 1 or 2 (Poor and V.Poor) show a 40% higher attrition rate.
+- Job Role Variations: Sales Executives and Lab Technicians have the highest attrition.
-- **Marital Status:** Single employees are more likely to leave compared to their married peers.
+- Marital Status Influence: Single employees are more likely to leave compared to married ones.
+- Proximity Matters: Employees commuting long distances (>20 km) are more likely to leave.
-- **Work-Life Balance:** Employees with low ratings for work-life balance are at higher risk of attrition.
+- Employees with job satisfaction rated 1 (Very Disatisfied) have a 35% higher chance of leaving.
-- **Long Commutes:** Employees with a commute distance greater than 20 miles have increased attrition.
+- High-performing employees tend to stay longer when they perceive opportunities for career growth.
+- Employees working overtime are more likely to leave, especially if paired with poor work-life balance (rated 1 or 2).
+Retrenchment disproportionately impacts employees with poor work-life balance.

 ---

 ## **Recommendations**
 1. **Salary Adjustments:** Improve salaries for employees earning less than $3,000/month.
 2. **Support Work-Life Balance:** Introduce flexible hours and remote work options.
-3. **Targeted Retention Efforts:** Focus on single employees through engagement programs.
+3. **Targeted Retention Efforts:** Focus on single employees through engagement programs such as surveys, team-building activities, and leadership feedback.
 4. **Commute Incentives:** Provide transportation assistance or offer relocation benefits.
+5. Retention Programs: Design and implement data-driven retention programs to target high-risk employee groups.

 ---